• What is Copywriting?

 Why?
 Well, when a small-to-medium-sized copywriting project comes up, it just doesn’t make sense to post it to job sites.
 Job sites weren’t made for those—they were made for full-time, on-staff work.
 One-off projects, even projects that might turn into something regular, don’t fit well within the constraints of those sites.

-Instead, when projects like that come up, hiring managers/creative directors reach out to people in their networks, reach out to recruiters, OR reach out to people that have offered up those services to them.
+Instead, when projects like that come up, hiring managers/creative directors reach out to people in their networks, recruiters, OR people who’ve offered up those services to them.

-Think about it: If a creative director needs a copywriter and you pop up in their email offering your copywriting service via a well-crafted pitch email, they’re going to pay attention, right?
+Think about it.
+If a creative director needs a copywriter and you pop up in their email offering your service via a well-crafted pitch email, they’re going to pay attention, right?

 And even if they don’t need you at that moment, they’re likely to keep your information for when they do.

-(We’ve talked about it before so I won’t get too deep into it, but this is exactly why clients WANT you to pitch them.)
+(We’ve talked about it before so I won’t get into it, but this is exactly why clients WANT you to pitch them.)

-Especially since there are plenty of real and true opportunities to make a very nice income working from home as a writer.
-As a copywriter.
-What you need to do (and what we teach our students) is learn how to find them, make yourself the perfect, irresistible candidate, and land them.
+There are plenty of real and true opportunities to make a very good income working from home as a copywriter.
+What you need to do (and what we teach our students) is learn how to find them; make yourself the perfect, irresistible candidate; and land them.

 Filed Under: Business Development Tagged With: land work, remote work, work from home